SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 - Then, under the obligatory-but-irrelevant picture, in tiny type: "The number of discarded doses is still a small fraction of the total doses administered in the U.S."
-  So which is it: are we wasting huge quantities, or being efficient with only a small fraction of wast?
+  So which is it: are we wasting huge quantities, or being efficient with only a small fraction of waste?
 You can't have it both ways, but here it is _in consecutive sentences!_

 Having read only the headline, subtitle, and irrelevant picture caption with exasperation, I did not have much hope for the rest.
 It sort of dances around, citing all sorts of irrelevancies, without really telling you the 3 things that are actually relevant:
-1. What are doses that are "wasted", i.e., disposed of, as a _fraction of the total_?
+1. What are doses that are "wasted", i.e., disposed of, as a _fraction of the total?_
    Without looking at this, you can't really judge whether the number is large or small.
 1. How does that fraction _compare_ with previous vaccine campaigns?
 Without looking at this, you can't tell whether you're doing any better or worse than could be expected.